 The Visiting Artists in Residency Program

 This national program provides individual artists and those nominated by the National Advisors an opportunity for a fully paid one-two week print production residency in Philadelphia.
-Names and backgrounds materials – image files, resumes, etc are presented to the Review Committee in early January and a list is generated based upon the level of funding that is available for residencies to occur the following year.
+Names and background materials – image files, resumes, etc are presented to the Review Committee in early January and a list is generated based upon the level of funding that is available for residencies to occur the following year.
 As a national program, it is very competitive.
 Artists selected tend to emphasize creating prints as an extension of their aesthetic interests in another medium, not the reproduction of an existing image or further focus on traditional processes.

 The program emphasizes innovation where possible, exploring new ideas and incorporating new materials and technology (i.e., digital cutters).
 In-person residencies allow for travel and hotel accomodations.
-Virtual residencies allow for more of the budget to go for production expenses.
+Virtual residencies allow for more of the budget to go toward production expenses.

 Libby Newman Fellowship

 Libby Newman graduated from the University of the Arts with a BFA in Printmaking in 1980.
 She was a government arts advocate and the founding director and curator of the University City Science Center Art Gallery (Esther M. Klein Gallery).
 Newman was also the curator for Pennsylvania’s Governor’s Mansion under Richard Thornburgh.
 Her work is in the collection of over 32 museums and libraries around the world.
 She was given the honor of being selected to be A Distinguished Daughter of Pennsylvania.

 “I applied for an internship at the Brandywine Workshop in 1984 to learn more about printmaking under the guidance of master printers currently at the Brandywine.
 Allan Edmunds had shown such a commitment and knowledge to the art that I knew I could learn a great deal from him.
 My thinking proved correct.
 I believe in giving back to the art community that has always been so generous to me.”